Trademarked Colors

 6. T-Mobile Magenta

 A similar but brighter pink color known as Process Magenta has been trademarked by T-Mobile for years.
 This trademark has been held up in courts several times as rival companies have attempted to make this shade their own.
-One of the most memorable cases involved AT&T, clearly a competitor, which used a similar shade in its advertising.
-Although AT&T insisted that its shade was called plum, the court sided with T-Mobile.
+In one notable case, T-Mobile successfully defended its color trademark against AT&T, showing how serious trademark infringement can become when a brand’s color is at stake.
 (You can read more in our full piece on T-Mobile magenta.)

 7. 3M Canary Yellow

 Although Post-It notes come in nearly every color of the rainbow these days, the most common color associated with them is the light canary yellow seen in thousands of offices across the country.
-While this shade was originally chosen because it was the color of the only scrap of paper at hand when inventors began working with sticky notes, it is now used in all sorts of stationary and office products made by the parent company 3M.
+The success of 3M’s yellow colors shows how even practical items can benefit from color trademark protection.
+This light yellow is now used in a variety of stationery and office products made by the parent company 3M.

 8. Target Red

 Although many companies use red in their logos, Target has trademarked its bright shade of red along with its recognizable logo for use in retail.
 While other brands can use red, with Christian Louboutin famously doing so on the soles of the brand’s shoes and Coca-Cola using it on its popular drinks, competing brands cannot do so.
+Target’s use of red showcases the importance of maintaining strong branding through consistent color use.
 (Read more in our full piece on Target Red.)

 9. John Deere Green and Yellow

 Unlike the other companies that have been listed, John Deere has actually trademarked a color combination of green and yellow.
 The brand could not trademark the color green alone because this is known as a functional color and is the color of the grass and crops on which the tractors and farm machinery work.
-However, by adding yellow, John Deere prevents any competing brand from using the two shades together on competing equipment.
+Combining colors like John Deere’s green and yellow adds another layer of distinctiveness that prevents competitors from infringing on its branding.

 10. Cadbury Purple

 If you ever see candy wrapped in a package that's the color purple, you can rest assured that it is from the Cadbury brand.
 The color, known as Pantone 2685C, was trademarked for Cadbury in 1995.
-Since then, the color has seen many legal ups and downs, being opposed by Nestle in the early 2000s when Cadbury attempted to trademark the color for a wider range of chocolates.
-Today, Cadbury can only continue to protect this color through trademark protection and secondary meaning, unless it wishes to reapply for a color trademark.
+However, Cadbury's journey to secure trademark protection for its signature purple has faced challenges, particularly from Nestle, illustrating how difficult color trademarking can be.
+Since then, the color has seen many legal ups and downs, and Cadbury can only continue to protect this color through trademark protection and secondary meaning.
 (You can learn more in our full article on Cadbury Purple.)

 Wrapping Up